 The main purpose of the study is to explain alternative biofuels' long-period effects on the environment and economy using lifecycle-based analysis.
 Increasing usage of fossil-based fuels is causing more greenhouse gas emissions, nowadays.
-Especially, $CO_2$ emission emerges as the main reason for global warming.
+Especially, CO2 emission emerges as the main reason for global warming.
 Carbon emission is not only caused by climate change but also by health and environmental problems.
 Thus, Kyoto Protocol countries have a deal with reducing carbon emissions.
 For this reason, some preventions have been taken by the countries that mitigated the carbon emission.
 In this respect, the carbon price for each country is a new application for the countries.
-This carbon market implementation affects the countries economically and environmental pollution cost (US cent/kWh), lifecycle-based environmental pollution cost (/kW), total environmental pollution cost (), lifecycle-based total environmental pollution cost (), environmental payback period (year), and lifecycle-based environmental payback period (year).
+This carbon market implementation affects the countries economically and environmentally.
+The study reveals that results of the lifecycle-based environmental pollution cost analysis parameters such as the specific environmental pollution cost (US cent/kWh), lifecycle-based specific environmental pollution cost (\$/kW), total environmental pollution cost (\$), lifecycle-based total environmental pollution cost (\$), total payback period (year), environmental payback period (year), and lifecycle-based environmental payback period (year).
 This way, researchers can take into consideration not only the instant effect but also the long period effects of alternative biofuels on the environmental and economic at internal combustion engines.